 OJS can be used to publish books but we recommend that you use OMP instead.
 OMP is similar to OJS but is specially designed for managing and providing access to monographs.

-OJS supports three types of review: double-blind, blind, and open.
-For more information read Understanding Blind Review in “Learning OJS 3”.
+OJS supports three types of review: anonymous reviewer/anonymous author (previously known as “double-blind”), anonymous reviewer/disclosed author (previously known as “blind”), and open.
+For more information read Understanding Anonymous Review in “Learning OJS 3”.